cookm346/mlp_regression_simulation/README.md

 <br />

-The networks with 16 and 32 hidden layers show signs of overfitting where the model learns little curves in the functions that are not representative of the underlying data generating function (e.g., y = sin(x))
+The networks with 16 and 32 hidden layers show signs of overfitting where the model learns little curves in the data that are not representative of the underlying data generating function (e.g., y = sin(x)).

 <br /> <br /> <br /> <br /> <br />